ConservationMetrics/gc-docs/docs/guides/guide-timelapse-project/step-3-setting-up-folder-metadata.md

 For example, for Latitude and Longitude fields, these can be set up as Number fields of Decimal type to allow for positive and negative decimal coordinates.
 But it is **not** possible to set limits of 180 to -180 or 90 to -90; so basically _any_ decimal number can be entered.

-Hence, it is important to be very careful when doing data entry into the Timelapse for these kinds of fields.
+Hence, it is important to be very careful when doing data entry into Timelapse for these kinds of fields.
 :::